hgoldfish/qtnetworkng/docs/references.rst

     If some error occured, function returns `-1`.
 You can use ``error()`` and ``errorString()`` to get the error message.

-.. function:: qint64 sendto(const char *data, qint64 size, const QHostAddress &addr, quint16 port)
+.. method:: qint64 sendto(const char *data, qint64 size, const QHostAddress &addr, quint16 port)

     Send ``size`` of ``data`` to remote host specified by ``addr`` and ``port``.
 Block current coroutine until some data sent.